gbif/jekyll-hp-base-theme/pages/data-exploration-config.md

 ## Map options

-You can configure the available projections and base layers in in `/_includes/js/config.js`.
+You can configure the available projections and base layers in `/_includes/js/config.js`.

 ```js
 var siteConfig = {